Farre-lab/syntenyPlotteR/README.md

 * colour - colour of the syntenic blocks (not inverted blocks), parameter use: colour = "red" (the default value is "lightblue", see Rcolour pallette for colour options)
 * colour - colour of the inverted syntenic blocks, parameter use: inverted.colour = "blue" (the default value is "lightpink", see Rcolour pallette for colour options)
 * sex.chromosomes - The numeric range cannot accept characters, if sex chromosomes are required they can be added using: sex.chromosome ="X" or  sex.chromosome =c("X","Y") (the default value is "X")
+* w -  The width of the image created can be changed by using: w = 5.5
+* h -  The height of the image created can be changed by using: h = 10
+* ps - The point size of the image created can be changed by using: ps = 10

 ### Example code using data files in data folder